Dave Wasserman: Early life and education

 Wasserman grew up in Montgomery Township, New Jersey where he attended Montgomery High School as part of the class of 2002.

 He attended the University of Virginia, where he studied government.
 As a student, he worked for Sabato's Crystal Ball, serving as its House Editor for three years.
 In that role, he correctly predicted that the Democratic Party would gain 29 seats in the 2006 United States House of Representatives elections.
 Wasserman graduated from the university with distinction in 2006 and was awarded the Emmerich-Wright Prize for his thesis on congressional redistricting standards.

 Career

 Wasserman joined The Cook Political Report in June 2007 and is currently its senior editor for the U.S. House of Representatives.
 His work has been featured in a multitude of outlets, including The New York Times, The Wall Street Journal, The Washington Post, The Economist, Politico, and RealClearPolitics.
 Since 2008, he has served as an election night analyst for NBC News and has also provided commentary for CNN, Fox News, C-SPAN, and NPR.
 Wasserman was a contributing writer to the 2014 and 2016 editions of The Almanac of American Politics.

 Less than two months before the 2016 presidential election, Wasserman successfully predicted the possibility that Donald Trump could win the White House without winning the popular vote.
+However, he wrongly predicted "Category 2 or 3" red or Republican "hurricane" in the 2022 midterms.